aallali/technical-test-go-crud/README.md

 - delete user by Id
 - fetch a user by Id
 - fetch all users in table
+- export all users data to excel + upload it to AWS S3 Bucket

 ### TODO:
 ##### (i forgot that it was required to export the data from users table to Excel file, then upload it to AWS S3 bucket 😅)
 - [x] Export data from Database (users table) to excel
     - [x] stream row by row to avoid load all data to RAM
-- [ ] Upload file created to AWS S3 bucket
+- [x] Upload file created to AWS S3 bucket
+    - [x] create access keys to AWS for our local env
+        - `DONT FORGET TO CONFIG THAT IN UR MACHINE BEFORE TESTING THE EXPORT`
+    - [x] create the S3 bucket (let's name it `nuitee-test-file-upload`)
+    - [x] connect to S3 from golang (thanks GPT)
+    - [x] check if file exists in AWS bucket
 ### Rules:
 ##### 1-Schema
 - first name : string, length 1-30, required